Mailman (City Letter Carrier)

 Is it legal for the mailman to keep my package on his truck even after it is logged in as having been delivered to me?
 For example, I received a notification that a tracked package was delivered to my home at 9:25 PM on Saturday but I do not have it

-Asked by Crissy over 10 years ago
+Asked by Crissy almost 11 years ago

 I don't know about the legality of keeping the package when it has already been scanned "delivered", but it certainly is bad as far as data integrity goes.
 The letter carrier may have scanned many of their parcels "delivered" earlier on in the day which is completely wrong (I can't say illegal) so they don't forget later on.
 Your example is a great reason why we aren't supposed to scan an item as "delivered" until we actually deliver it.
 Now if you approached him/her and asked about it, they should then give you the package.
 If this happened to you more than once I would speak to a delivery supervisor about this because it is very much against our rules to scan a package "delivered" when it wasn't.
 It is also misrepresenting the shipping status to our customers on both the sending and receiving end.
 It is also strange that the package has a 9:25 PM delivery time.
 I can't say it's impossible but I've rarely heard of the USPS out on a Saturday night delivering parcels.